bisug/seal-your-waifu-bot/README.md

 8. Set backend `WEB_APP_URL` to the Cloudflare Pages URL or custom domain.
 9. Update BotFather with that frontend URL.

 If your Cloudflare log says `It seems that you have run wrangler deploy on a Pages project`, remove `npx wrangler deploy` from the project settings.
-For a Pages project, use either the dashboard build/output settings above or the Pages deploy command below. `wrangler deploy` is for Workers and expects a Worker entry point or Workers static assets config.
+For a Pages project connected to Git, use the dashboard build/output settings above and leave Deploy command empty. `wrangler deploy` is for Workers and expects a Worker entry point or Workers static assets config.

 Direct upload with Wrangler: